-So does a rich soft wanting.
+So does a rich, true wanting.

-Without rich wanting nothing arrives.
+Without wanting nothing arrives.

 Tell him too much money has killed men

-and left them dead years before burial:
+or left them dead years before burial:

 the quest of lucre beyond a few easy needs

-has twisted good enough men
+has twisted good men

-sometimes into dry thwarted worms.
+into dry thwarted worms.

-Tell him time as a stuff can be wasted.
+Tell him time can be wasted,